 - By giving students experience in the classroom of the world, through four-month paid internships, field trips, travel support, community projects, and opportunities to participate in conferences, special events and other learning activities.

 - By connecting students to local, national and international journalism networks.

 - By celebrating journalism as a global endeavor that is key to human experience and transformation.

 From the very first day of classes, our students engage in a blend of theory and practice.
-Students do real journalism for publication in our various media outlets, including an online news site, documentary film screenings, magazine and community radio program.
+Students’ work is published in INK and INK Online, The Crow magazine, aired on CJTR community radio and screened at local, national and international film festivals.

 This is augmented by classroom discussion and debate on ethics, leadership, journalism history, research methods, current events and media theory, as students prepare to practice public interest journalism that holds power to account.

 Additionally, every undergraduate and bridging student gets at least one paid internship.
 It’s like a 13-week job interview.
 That’s part of the reason over 90 per cent of our students get jobs within a year of graduation.

 Master’s students complete a major professional project — such as a documentary film or article series — as their thesis equivalent.

 In depth journalism

 You’ll learn to cover the daily news and more, including documentary-length broadcast pieces, long-form nonfiction magazine writing, photojournalism and investigative reporting.